 7. Save settings for future

 Think that you import once and you won’t need to do it further?
 Not even a close.
-The key of success if to do regular catalog modifications, adding PrestaShop new products and updating PrestaShop products list, uploading images.
+The key of success if to do regular catalog modifications, adding new items and updating products list, uploading images.
 So probably having import configuration saved and using it for further imports, it exactly what is needed.
 You can save as many configurations as you have unique tasks or suppliers to be imported from with no additional fee.

 Actually, its up to you to decide which exactly import tool and import method to chose.
 But as you read above the default import methods may not always bring you expected results.
 If you are searching for additional or improved import functionality, download Store Manager for PrestaShop and you’ll feel the difference.